 Just before the ejector completes the second revolution, the ice maker turns the water valve on for approximately 7 seconds and refills the mold with approximately 4 ounces of water and the freezing cycle is ready to begin again.

-To access the ice maker, open the freezer door, remove bottom cover and the ice maker is accessible.
+To access the ice maker, open the freezer door, remove ice bucket assembly, remove screws securing ice maker, disconnect wire harness, repair/replace ice maker.